After your degree

-Explore the science behind human exercise, health, and physical activity.
-Our programs give you the professional knowledge and skills to interpret, apply and conduct applied health science research.
-You learn to assess, evaluate and design programs that can maintain and improve health, fitness, and athletic performance.
+Explore the science behind human exercise, health and physical activity.
+Our programs give you the professional knowledge and skills to interpret, apply and conduct health science research.
+You learn to assess, evaluate and design programs that can maintain and improve health, fitness and athletic performance.

-Our department offers you three options to specialize:
+The department offers you three options to specialize in: